The Scotts Miracle-Gro (NYSE:SMG) Issues FY 2021 Earnings Guidance

-The Scotts Miracle-Gro (NYSE:SMG) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided EPS guidance of 9.000-9.300 for the period, compared to the Thomson Reuters consensus EPS estimate of $9.150.
-The company issued revenue guidance of $4.83 billion-$4.92 billion, compared to the consensus revenue estimate of $4.76 billion.
+The Scotts Miracle-Gro (NYSE:SMG) updated its FY 2021 earnings guidance on Tuesday.
+The company provided EPS guidance of $9.000-9.300 for the period, compared to the Thomson Reuters consensus EPS estimate of $9.150.
+The company issued revenue guidance of $4.83 billion-4.92 billion, compared to the consensus revenue estimate of $4.76 billion.

-SMG has been the subject of several analyst reports.
-Truist Securities boosted their target price on shares of The Scotts Miracle-Gro from $275.00 to $300.00 in a research note on Thursday, May 6th.
-William Blair restated an outperform rating on shares of The Scotts Miracle-Gro in a research note on Wednesday, February 3rd.
-Truist Financial increased their price target on The Scotts Miracle-Gro from $250.00 to $270.00 in a research report on Thursday, February 4th.
-Raymond James boosted their price objective on The Scotts Miracle-Gro from $290.00 to $300.00 and gave the company a strong-buy rating in a research report on Friday, April 9th.
-Finally, Truist increased their target price on The Scotts Miracle-Gro from $275.00 to $300.00 in a research report on Thursday, May 6th.
-One equities research analyst has rated the stock with a hold rating, three have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
-The company presently has an average rating of Buy and an average price target of $246.86.
+A number of research firms have weighed in on SMG.
+Raymond James raised their price objective on shares of The Scotts Miracle-Gro from $300.00 to $305.00 and gave the company a strong-buy rating in a research note on Wednesday, June 2nd.
+Truist raised their price objective on shares of The Scotts Miracle-Gro from $275.00 to $300.00 in a research note on Thursday, May 6th.
+Finally, Truist Securities raised their price objective on shares of The Scotts Miracle-Gro from $275.00 to $300.00 in a research note on Thursday, May 6th.
+One analyst has rated the stock with a hold rating, three have issued a buy rating and one has issued a strong buy rating to the stock.
+The Scotts Miracle-Gro presently has an average rating of Buy and an average price target of $247.57.

-The business also recently announced a quarterly dividend, which will be paid on Thursday, June 10th.
-Shareholders of record on Thursday, May 27th will be issued a $0.62 dividend.
-This represents a $2.48 annualized dividend and a yield of 1.17%.
-The ex-dividend date of this dividend is Wednesday, May 26th.
-The Scotts Miracle-Gro’s payout ratio is currently 34.25%.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, June 10th.
+Investors of record on Thursday, May 27th will be issued a dividend of $0.62 per share.
+The ex-dividend date is Wednesday, May 26th.
+This represents a $2.48 dividend on an annualized basis and a yield of 1.23%.
+The Scotts Miracle-Gro’s dividend payout ratio (DPR) is presently 34.25%.

-In other The Scotts Miracle-Gro news, Director Stephen L. Johnson sold 800 shares of the firm’s stock in a transaction on Thursday, March 11th.
-The stock was sold at an average price of $219.48, for a total transaction of $175,584.00.
-Following the completion of the sale, the director now owns 20,631 shares of the company’s stock, valued at $4,528,091.88.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, CEO James Hagedorn sold 24,219 shares of the firm’s stock in a transaction dated Monday, May 17th.
-The stock was sold at an average price of $227.99, for a total value of $5,521,689.81.
-Following the sale, the chief executive officer now directly owns 99,719 shares of the company’s stock, valued at $22,734,934.81.
+In related news, CEO James Hagedorn sold 26,005 shares of the firm’s stock in a transaction dated Friday, May 14th.
+The shares were sold at an average price of $229.98, for a total transaction of $5,980,629.90.
+Following the completion of the sale, the chief executive officer now owns 99,719 shares in the company, valued at $22,933,375.62.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, major shareholder Susan Hagedorn sold 888 shares of the firm’s stock in a transaction dated Wednesday, May 12th.
+The stock was sold at an average price of $236.99, for a total transaction of $210,447.12.
+Following the sale, the insider now owns 14,599,964 shares of the company’s stock, valued at approximately $3,460,045,468.36.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 54,798 shares of company stock worth $12,574,571.
-Insiders own 27.17% of the company’s stock.
+Insiders have sold 54,798 shares of company stock valued at $12,574,571 in the last 90 days.
+27.17% of the stock is currently owned by corporate insiders.

 The Scotts Miracle-Gro Company manufactures, markets, and sells consumer lawn and garden products in the United States and internationally.
 The company operates through three segments: U.S. Consumer, Hawthorne, and Other.
 It offers lawn care products, such as lawn fertilizers, grass seed products, spreaders, other durable products, and outdoor cleaners, as well as lawn-related weed, pest, and disease control products.